Skip to Content

 Carl Nagle’s extensive experience in both plaintiff and defense roles makes him a truly exceptional personal injury attorney in Raleigh, NC.
 He and his legal team now work only for individuals injured in vehicle accidents in North Carolina.
 Prior to focusing exclusively on representing crash victims, Carl Nagle spent several years working as an insurance claims adjuster in Atlanta.
 After graduating with top honors from the University of Georgia School of Law, Carl served as an insurance defense attorney.
 His firsthand experience in representing at-fault drivers and insurance companies enables him to predict and counter insurance defense tactics, and he knows how to push insurance companies to offer generous settlements in all cases.

 We have seven offices spread across North Carolina, so there's likely one very close to you.
-However, if you’re reluctant to drive on Anderson Point Park near Raleigh, NC, or live in a remote area that makes travel inconvenient, we won't charge anything to meet with you at your home.
 Most things can be sorted out over the phone or by mail.
 Additionally, most cases are settled and result in payment with no court involvement, and this process can be managed without you having to leave your home.
 If your case needs to go to trial before a jury, we'll do this in your home county.

 Associates Difference